7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ### BIT STRING

 Represents a string of bits.
 The first byte indicates the number of unused bits in the final octet.
-DER requires the minimal number of octets, and the unused bits must be zero.

 Example:
 ```ASN.1